kogakure/website-11ty-stefanimhoff.de/src/posts/2021/interpretation-the-gods-of-the-copybook-headings.md

 It is important to be able to defend oneself, because <q>a harmless man is not a good man.
 A good man is a very, very dangerous man, who has that under voluntary control,</q> as _Jordan B. Peterson_ stated.

-One can become worried about the security of Western values and way of life when reading that the US military ends gender-neutral fitness tests for soldiers to be more inclusive[^ffn2021ru] or starts implementing woke ideology[^nightingale2021ne] while Chinese soldiers train in all harsh weather and the government works on genetically enhancing their soldiers.[^dilanian2020je] A recent joke goes like this: <q>When the Chinese soldiers invade, the US soldiers will ask them what their pronouns are</q>.
+One can become worried about the security of Western values and way of life when reading that the US military ends gender-neutral fitness tests for soldiers to be more inclusive[^ffn2021ru] or starts implementing woke ideology[^nightingale2021ne] while Chinese soldiers train in harsh weather and the government works on genetically enhancing their soldiers.[^dilanian2020je] A recent joke goes like this: <q>When the Chinese soldiers invade, the US soldiers will ask them what their pronouns are</q>.

 ### Stanza 6